 Single in her early forties and has no children.
-She was originally born in Guadeloupe.
-History and Geography school teacher for the past 7 years (at time of interview).
+She was originally born in interview).

-She strongly believed in the possibility of combining different identities.
-She felt at ease with her 'caribbeanness' and her 'frenchness'.
+Guadeloupe.
+History and Geography school teacher for the past 7 years (at time of ease with her 'caribbeanness' and her 'frenchness'.
 She was not particularly interested in parité and had not followed its development.